 Prof Michelle N Mason

-My main philosophical interests intersect value theory and the philosophy of mind and action.
+The philosophical questions that most interest me intersect value theory and the philosophy of mind and action.

-I am currently completing research in moral psychology that investigates and defends a quartet of attitudes -- contempt, shame, love, and pride -- as related reactive attitudes that are indispensable if we are to regard ourselves and others as responsible for approximating certain normative ideals.
+We care, and care deeply, about how others not only act but feel toward us, for example.
+We expect even strangers to regard us with a certain degree of respect; moreover, we hope that certain intimates – as in the case of spouses, parents, and children – love us.
+What could warrant such attitudes toward a person?
+To what moral evaluations, if any, are such responses subject?
+In current work, I examine the moral psychology of a related quartet of attitudes – contempt, shame, love, and pride – as attitudes indispensable to regarding ourselves and others as responsible for approximating certain normative ideals.
 Against interpretations of the reactive attitudes that ascribe to them a predominantly deontic, imperative shape, I offer an account that accommodates this quartet as what I dub aretaic, appellative attitudes.
-Some of my preliminary work in this area has been published as articles and book chapters and I am currently at work on a monograph on the topic, tentatively titled Valuing Persons, under contract with Oxford University Press.
-A related edited volume, The Moral Psychology of Contempt is forthcoming in Rowman & Littlefield’s Moral Psychology of the Emotions series.
+Some of my work in this area has been published as articles and book chapters, in venues such as Ethics and Oxford Studies in Agency and Responsibility, and supported by the National Endowment for the Humanities, among others.
+Currently, I am completing a monograph on the topic, Valuing Persons, for Oxford University Press.
+My related edited volume, The Moral Psychology of Contempt, is forthcoming in January 2018 in Rowman & Littlefield’s Moral Psychology of the Emotions series.

-A third project, The Interpreter of Guantanamo: A Case Study in Empathy, and its Failures, harnesses my academic interest in moral psychology to a long abandoned start in journalism.
-Currently in the interviewing stages, I am pursuing a biographical case study to explore the place of empathy, and its limits, in the ongoing tragedy of Guantanamo.
+A third project, The Interpreter of Guantanamo: A case Study in Empathy, and its Failures, harnesses my academic interest in moral psychology to a long abandoned start in journalism.
+Currently in the interviewing stages, I am pursuing a biographical case study that explores the place of empathy, and its limits, in the ongoing tragedy of Guantanamo.

-Someday, finally, I hope to return to my early interest in aesthetics, particularly an interest in exploring how aesthetic and moral values may conflict and -- when they do -- how that conflict might inform current thinking about the purportedly overriding character of moral reasons.
+Someday, finally, I hope to return to my early interest in aesthetics, particularly an interest in exploring how aesthetic and moral values conflict and – when they do – how that conflict might inform thinking about the purportedly overriding character of moral reasons.